jcarenza67/Pizza-Parlor/README.md

   Test: "It should increase the price by $.75 if the user selects Onions"
   Code: const pizza = new Pizza(["Onions"]);
   Expected Output: 0.75

+  Test: "It should increase the price by $.75 if the user selects Peppers"
+  Code: const pizza = new Pizza(["Peppers"]);
+  Expected Output: 0.50
   ```